-- "SLICE": threads assemble parts of the current frame - "FRAME": threads may assemble future frames - None (default): Uses SLICE when reading single frames and FRAME when reading batches of frames.
+- "SLICE": threads assemble parts of the current frame - "FRAME": threads may assemble future frames - None (default): Uses "FRAME" if index=... and ffmpeg's default otherwise.

 frame

 [np.ndarray] A numpy array containing loaded frame data.

 Accessing random frames repeatedly is costly (O(k)), where k is the average distance between two keyframes).
 You should do so only sparingly if possible.
 In some cases, it can be faster to bulk-read the video (if it fits into memory) and to then access the returned ndarray randomly.